numsol/HybGe-Flow3D/README.md

 Version 2.2.0 (under development)
 - Add new function hgf::models::stokes::check_divergence.
     - Calculates divergence of Stokes solution on each cell and places value in info input vector.
 If requested, prints divergence to vtk file for visualization.
-- Outflow boundary condition in Stokes model fixed in 2d.
+- Bug in outflow boundary condition in Stokes model fixed.
 - Viscosity removed from parameters struct and placed as variable in Stokes class.
     - hgf::models::stokes::build initializes viscosity to 1.0.
     - Examples updated to reflect this change.